Skip to main content

 The refs have 2 fundamental functions:

-1. They create the dependencies between nodes in the DAG.
+1. They create the dependencies between objects in the DAG.

 2. They use a Jinja function to refer to a fully qualified name.

-This is a key feature in a Tx project that allows to build a dependency graph of the transformations, ensuring that Tx Objects are built and executed in the correct order and allowing code reuse.
+This is a key feature in a Tx project that allows the building of a dependency graph of the transformations, ensuring that Tx Objects are built and executed in the correct order and allowing code reuse.

 The way to reference any previous Tx Object is by providing the Location ID and the Tx Object name.